 This Azure AD (AAD) tenant will be used by to provide a single identity to all fans connecting to the platform.
 The creation of an AAD is at the subscription level, which means your user must be a subscription co-administrator.

-Create an AAD B2C Tenant.
+Create an AAD B2C Tenant.(Note down the tenant name (xxx.onmicrosoft.com) and tenant id .

 Create the following custom attributes to the User attributes collection.
 All names are case sensitive.